pollyweb-org/pollyweb-docs/4 ⚙️ Solution/30 🫥 Agents/02 🧢 Personas/02 🧢🫥 Persona agent.md

     Persona 🧢 vaults are controlled by users, allowing them to define their preferences according to specific circumstances (e.g., a user may have different preferences when traveling for work or on family holidays).

-    [Identity 🆔](<../05 🆔 Identities/03 🆔🫥 Identity agent.md>) vaults are controlled by nations on behalf of their citizens (e.g., the UK), allowing users to legally identity themselves at home and abroad.
+    Conversely, [Identity 🆔](<../05 🆔 Identities/03 🆔🫥 Identity agent.md>) vaults are controlled by nations on behalf of their citizens (e.g., the UK), allowing users to legally identity themselves at home and abroad.

     ---

-1. **How can users set up a Persona domain?**

-    Similar to setting up a [Storage 📦](<../01 📦 Storage/01 📦🫥 Storage agent.md>) vault.

-    ---

-1. **Can users leverage their social network instead?**
+2. **Can users leverage their social network instead?**

     Yes.
 A Persona 🧢 is an NLWeb role that can be implemented by any social network.
 Thus, once the user's social network onboards to NLWeb as a Persona, users can use it.

     ---

-1. **How are Personas kept from selling user data?**
+3. **How are Personas kept from selling user data?**

     Personas 🧢 should follow the principle of benevolence - i.e., only collect data for users' benefit, not for users' manipulation.